UoB-COMSM0166/2025-group-28/README.md

 - 15% ~750 words

 - Teamwork.
 How did you work together, what tools did you use.
 Did you have team roles?
 Reflection on how you worked together.

+### Sustainability, Ethics and Accessiilty

+#Environmental Sustainability

+During the development of AstroCat, we became conscious of how the decisions we made had an impact on our environment.
+In some cases, performance issues we encountered with our game turned out to also be environmental issues, due to the relationship between memory consumption and both user experience and energy usage.
+This resulted in us considering how changing our use of assets (images, gifs, etc.) could reduce the environmental impact of our game, and improve game performance.
+We consulted Green Software Patterns catalogue, and decided to incorporate the following in to the design of our game:

+Minimising use of GIFs - as highlighted here, GIFs are an outdated and memory-hungry means of displaying animated content – more modern formats such as MP4s etc consume less memory for the same quality and are therefore more energy efficient.
+We converted our looping main menu animation from a GIF to a mp4 video.
+The GIF took around 20MB of memory, which caused a delay in the menu loading.
+The mp4 occupied just 1.1 MB.
+We used a Fireforx plugin (Carbonanalyser) to estimate the energy consumption of our game.
+Our results below show how this change reduced energy consumption:

+>>>> insert <<<<

+Trade-off: GIFs versus native animation:

+Despite the relative ineffeciency of GIFs, we used them extensively for our in-game sprites, including AstroCat, by manipulated the portion of the GIF that is being looped through to represent different movements.
+This enabled us to have a fully animatable sprite using just one asset (a 16-frame GIF).
+In this circumstance, we found GIFs to be more memory efficient than implementing animation in code or CSS.

+++ example

 ### Conclusion